There is a lot of talk about how wonderful meditation is—but do you want to know which of the benefits of meditation are really backed by science?

-Check out our post about the different types of meditation.
+To explore that further, check out the different types of meditation.

-I’m constantly updating this page, so if you find any interesting research not mentioned here, please leave a comment and I`ll include it.
+I’m regularly updating this page, so if you find any interesting research not mentioned here, please leave a comment and I’ll include it.

 As you see in the footer, my goal with this blog is to bring mindfulness and personal growth to one million humans.
-That is why I wrote this article, and I will be really grateful if you can leave a comment, and share this in your social media channels.
+That is why I wrote this article, and I will be really grateful if you share this in your social media channels.

 Benefits of Meditation Infographic